-This is what Kenneth and I were grappling with when we were thinking through the theory behind The Neo-Generalist.
+This is what Kenneth Mikkelsen and I were grappling with when we were thinking through the theory behind The Neo-Generalist.
 It resulted in the continuum, which attempted to visualise the blending of specialism and generalism, and the disjointed, contextual experiences that characterise learning and work.
 While we walked and talked, we took in a Grayson Perry exhibition in Margate, which fuelled hours of additional conversation.
-While it was on, Provincial Punk, hosted by the Turner Contemporary gallery, provided me with a second, third and fourth opportunity to spend a lengthy period of time standing in front of Perry’s A Map of Days.
-I have written elsewhere about the first occasion in the National Portrait Gallery in London.
+While it was on, Provincial Punk, hosted by the Turner Contemporary gallery, provided me with several more opportunities to contemplate Perry’s A Map of Days.

-Such maps can be presented in numerous ways.
-They could be topographical, covering breadth and depth of experience.
-They could demarcate a series of islands, suggesting how you have navigated from knowledge to not knowing to yet more knowledge, dealing with ambiguity and uncertainty.
-Or perhaps a network map of connections and intersections or an infinite loop like the neo-generalist continuum.
-A map can be presented and interpreted in many different ways, it prompts curiosity and questions, inviting a conversation that rapidly leaves behind the shallow waters suggested by a curriculum vitae.
-A living document that has the potential to enhance the organisational Atlas; a book of personal maps.
+A map can be presented and interpreted in many different ways.
+It prompts curiosity and questions, inviting a conversation that rapidly leaves behind the shallow waters suggested by a curriculum vitae.
+A living document that has the potential to enhance the organisational atlas.
 Why not show your own map and move beyond the CV?
 Allow yourself to choose what defines you rather than conforming to a template.

 The map of what we call reality is an ever-shifting mosaic of ideas.

 Between words is silence, around ink whiteness, behind every map’s information is what’s left out, the unmapped and unmappable.